-The Board of Directors (the "Board", or individually, the "Director(s)") of the Toronto Seniors Housing Corporation (the "Corporation" or "TSHC") has adopted this Code of Ethics and Conduct (the "Code") for itself, and for the boards of its subsidiaries.
-Tenants, city residents and the City of Toronto, as both service manager under the Housing Services Act, 2011, and as shareholder of the Corporation, are entitled to expect the highest standards of ethics and conduct from the Directors appointed to the Board.
+The Board of Directors (the Board, or individually, the Director(s)) of the Toronto Seniors Housing Corporation (the Corporation or TSHC) has adopted this Code of Ethics and Conduct (the Code).
+Tenants, city residents and the City of Toronto, as both Service Manager under the Housing Services Act, 2011, and as Shareholder of the Corporation, are entitled to expect the highest standards of ethics and conduct from the Directors appointed to the Board.
 When these standards are not met, this policy sets out how deficiencies in conduct should be managed.